ioBroker/ioBroker.docs/docs/en/admin/objects.md

 Some data can still be entered here.
 A role and an icon can be added to the object.

 The other tabs contain further properties of the object.
-Such information is available for every object.
+There is such information for every object.

 To create a completely new namespace, two things must be observed: